Proton Synchrotron: Construction and operation

 The PS is built in a tunnel, in which temperature is controlled to ± 1°.
 Around the circumference, 628 meters, there are 100 magnet units of 4.4 m nominal length, 80 short straight sectors of 1.6 m, and 20 straight sectors of 3 m.
-Sixteen long straight sections are equipped with acceleration cavities, 20 short ones with quadruple correction lenses, and 20 short ones with sets of sextuple and octuplet lenses.
+Sixteen long straight sections are equipped with acceleration cavities, 20 short ones with quadrupole correction lenses, and 20 short ones with sets of sextupole lenses.
 Other straight sections are reserved for beam observation stations and injection devices, targets, and ejection magnets.

 As the alignment of the magnets is of paramount importance, the units are mounted on a free floating ring of concrete, 200 meters in diameter.
 As a further precaution, the concrete ring has steel pipes cast in it, where water passes through the ring to keep a constant temperature in the magnets.

 Findings and discoveries

 Using a neutrino beam produced by a proton beam from PS, the Gargamelle experiment discovered neutral currents in 1973.